 Plant of the Month

-Save the date!
+Save the dates!

 We will not be meeting on the fourth Tuesday of August.
 The August meeting is on Saturday August 27th from 1:00-3:00 PM.
 (Arrive at parking lot no later than 12:45)

 The speaker is Steve Schreiner from Schreiner’s Iris Gardens.
 Steve will be bringing Iris plants to sell.